oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

     ![Key Vault](./images/Screenshot_2025-10-03_15.13.44.png "Migration is always a re-key operation.
 There are two new keys created in Key Vault: one for the CDB\$ROOT and one for PDB1")

-3. Review the database setup after migrating to Key Vault
+3. Verify the database configuration post-migration to Key Vault

     ```
     <copy>